Thymes & Mints

 Corn Mint Mentha arvensis

 Widespread in damp soil on the edges of grassy tracks and fields.
 Flowers June to October.
 A strongly aromatic species with a rich, minty smell.
 Flowers in tight clusters in the leaf axils, with the stems topped with small leaves, not flowers.
-The calyx lobes are broadly triangular and about as long as they are wide.
+The calyx lobes are about as long as they are wide, forming an equilateral triangle.

 Corn Mint Corn Mint Corn Mint Corn Mint